hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

     bc.transaction_list = []
     return new_block
 ```
-The incoming transaction is first added to the the blockchain's list of transactions.
+The incoming transaction is first added to list of transactions in the blockchain.
 After that if the length of the the current transaction list is equal to the `trans_per_block` parameter, a new block is added.

 The new block is created by using the function `create_block()` that was introduced above.
 Once this new block is created, the `block_hash_to_block_map` and the `latest_block_hash` attributes of the block are updated to, respectively, include the new block and set to the block hash of the latest block.
 Finally, the `current_transactions` of the blockchain is reset to the empty list.